JPFrankCS/cse15l-lab-reports/labReport2.md

 ![private key path](privateSSHPath.png)

-On the other hand, the image below reveals the absolute path to the *public* `ssh` key saved in my `ieng6` account. due to this, the absolute path pictured is on the `ieng6` file system.
+On the other hand, the image below reveals the absolute path to the *public* `ssh` key saved in my `ieng6` account.
+Due to this, the absolute path pictured is on the `ieng6` file system.

 ![public key path](publicSshPath.png)